RegioJet: Rail transport

 In 2006, Student Agency began to consider operating rail transport.
 The intention was to start with trains on the Prague-Ostrava route which would compete with the EC/IC trains and SC Pendolino from state-owned operator České dráhy.
 In June 2007, owner Radim Jančura announced that a tender procedure for a producer was underway.
 The transport was meant to be cheaper and more luxurious than the Pendolino from České dráhy, with a design resembling the ICE 3 trains operating in Germany.

 In March 2009, the subsidiary company RegioJet a.s. was incorporated.
-The first train started on 24 April 2010 within the advertising event Žluté jaro na železnici (“Yellow spring on the railway”).
+The first train started on 24 April 2010 within the advertising event Žluté jaro na železnici ("Yellow spring on the railway").
 The price of a return ticket between any stations was a symbolic CZK 5.
-This advertising operation was described by a representative of the company as the following: “We want to show how modern vehicles can contribute to the simplification and improvement of transport service”.
+This advertising operation was described by a representative of the company as the following: "We want to show how modern vehicles can contribute to the simplification and improvement of transport service".

 In the following years, the company participated in selection procedures, submitted offers for operating subsidised transport to various regions and the Ministry of Transport and negotiated with these regions.

 Routes

-Connection map for long-distance trains.
+Map of privately operated long-distance trains in Central Europe.
 RegioJet services shown in yellow-gold.